-Then something happens which makes things even worse.
-Remember how in 1816 the synod of The Hague decided that every minister must include at least one hymn in the liturgy?
+Hague decided that every minister must include at least one hymn in the liturgy?

 While Rev de Cock is suspended, a member of the church writes a booklet against the use of hymns in the church service.
-Rev. de Cock writes an introduction for it and publishes it.
-When that booklet spread and became popular, the hatred toward Rev. de Cock increases even more!
-His enemies accuse him

-Booklet against the introduction of hymns.
-This booklet was written by Jacobus Klok who was a painter and businessman.
-Rev de Cock wrote the introduction and had this booklet published in 1834. before the regional synod and ... that synod dismisses Rev. de Cock!
-They cannot not tolerate him any longer!
+Rev de Cock writes an introduction for it and publishes it.
+When that booklet spread and became popular, the hatred toward Rev de Cock increased even more!
+His enemies accuse him before the regional synod, and ... that synod dismisses Rev de Cock!
+They cannot tolerate him any longer!
 Away with him!
 Dismiss him!